pbartela/tour-planner/.ai/signup-flow-implementation-plan.md

 ### Files to be Modified

 - `src/components/auth/LoginForm.tsx`: To update the UI, text, and logic to call the new endpoint.
-- `src/middleware/index.ts`: To enforce profile completion for new users.
-- `src/lib/validators/auth.validators.ts`: To consolidate Zod validation for the magic link flow.
-- `src/lib/validators/profile.validators.ts`: To add a Zod schema for validating a completed user profile.
 - `src/pages/[...locale]/login.astro`: To simplify the page and remove the link to the old register page.
 - `public/locales/en-US/auth.json`: To add new i18n keys for the unified form.
 - `public/locales/pl-PL/auth.json`: To add new i18n keys for the unified form.